 Talking about weight makes a good transition into looking at the shaft construction design and the materials used.

 The Ultra Strong shaft material is made using Aluminum 7075, which is fancy talk for lightweight, durable material ideally suited for hiker abuse.
+It means these compact style telescoping poles are not only light but take up hardly any room either.

 Adjusting the Montem Ultra Strong Trekking Poles: The Ease of Lever Locks

-Thankfully, twist lock trekking poles are (mostly) a thing of the past!
+Thankfully, twist-lock trekking poles are (mostly) a thing of the past!

 The Montem Ultra Strong trekking poles operate on a lever lock system.
 In a matter of seconds, you can deploy your trekking poles to the desired length and hit the trail.